alexrudy/postalicious/readme.txt

 = Why are tag-related features disabled? =

-Reddit, and Yahoo Pipes do not support tags.
+Reddit and Yahoo Pipes do not support tags.
 Google Reader does support tags, but those tags are not available in the RSS feed, therefore POstalicious can't fetch them.

 == Usage ==